 Sometimes pausing and reflecting is just the prescription we need.
 Taking time to review and recognize what changes or tweaks are needed can help us get back on track.
 I’ve shared with clients to accept that it happens.
 It can be easy to get off track.
-But, instead of being self critical, accept that this happens with many people.
-Realize self-judgements and embrace this as an opportunity for improvement and another shot at reinventing what you’d like to see in your life.
+But, instead of being self-critical, accept that this happens with many people.
+Realize self-judgments and embrace this as an opportunity for improvement and another shot at reinventing what you’d like to see in your life.

-Once you are aware that you’ve gotten off track, consider what the reason might be?
-Do you really care about the goals you’ve created?
+Once you are aware that you’ve gotten off track, consider what the reason might be.
+Do you care about the goals you’ve created?
 Are these your goals?
 Are they truly meaningful to you?
-Sometimes, it can help to reconsider your goals and make some tweaks where necessary so they are goals you feel good about, inspired by and they have deep meaning for you.
+Sometimes, it can help to reconsider your goals and make some tweaks where necessary so they are goals you feel good about, are inspired by, and have deep meaning for you.
 When your goals are self-driven you will feel excited and inspired!
 You might sense you have found renewed energy by setting a few new intentions.

 It might surprise you to realize how quickly you can get back on track and what is needed to get you there.
 Here are some tips that have been successful with my clients: